-This plantain frittata and eggs is simply perfect!
-It is a great way to enjoy your favorite vegetables, and honestly, even a picker eater wouldn’t even notice.
+This healthy plantain frittata and eggs is simply perfect!
+It is a great way to enjoy your favorite vegetables, and honestly, even a picker eater wouldn’t even notice or care.
 Serve it warm for either breakfast or dinner.
 Also, this recipe is a great make ahead Breakfast for weekends, and busy weekdays.

-- 1 - 1½ tablespoons of olive oil for sautéing vegetables, (plus more frying oil for frying plantain)
+- 1 tablespoon of olive oil for sautéing vegetables, (plus more frying oil for frying plantain)

-- ½ teaspoon salt or less (remember to always add salt and pepper according to your taste)
+- 1 teaspoon salt or less (for everything; remember to always add salt and pepper according to your taste)

-- 1 teaspoon seasoning powder or one seasoning cube (optional but necessary)
+- 1 teaspoon vegetable bullion or one cube (optional but necessary)

 - ¼ crushed red pepper or chili (for extra spiciness; feel free to add more if you wish)